Parish Administration & Leadership Resources

 Audits

 The Canons of the Episcopal Church require annual audits for all parishes, missions, and other institutions.
-The canons permit the auditing of congregational accounts by "an independent Certified Public Accountant," by "an independent licensed public accountant," or by such a committee as shall be authorized by Fiscal Ministries, or by the appropriate diocesan authority.
+The canons permit the auditing of congregational accounts by "an independent Certified Public Accountant," by "an independent licensed public accountant," or by such a committee as shall be authorized by the Finance Committee, or by the appropriate diocesan authority.
 While audits by CPAs are preferred, committee audits can be performed using alternative audit procedures to accommodate parishes with limited income.

 Diocesan Financials